Welcome to CHINA!

 Table Talk Cards: Challenge your family to share new stories with the help of the table talk cards.

-3D Puzzle of the Great Wall of China: Build your way through one of the largest wonders in the world with this amazing three-dimensional puzzle.
+3D Puzzle of the Great Wall of China: Build your way through one of the largest

-Panda "Stitch, Hang and Frame" Cross Stitch Activity: Activity: Learn how to cross stitch by following the panda pattern.
+Panda "Stitch, Hang and Frame" Cross Stitch Activity: Activity: Learn how to

-Chinese Flag: A souvenir flag to celebrate your exploration of China.
+Chinese Flag: A souvenir flag to

 Chinese Money: Do you know what